jMetal/jMetalSP/README.md

 * [`NSGAIIRunner`](https://github.com/jMetal/jMetalSP/blob/master/jmetalsp-spark/src/main/java/org/uma/jmetalsp/spark/evaluator/NSGAIIRunner.java).
 This example, included in the paper to be presented in EMO 2017, shows how to configure the standard NSGA-II algorithm to solve a modified version of the ZDT1 problem using the Spark evaluator to evaluate the solutions of the population in parallel.

 ## References
-* José A. Cordero, Antonio J. Nebro, Juan J. Durillo, José García-Nieto, Ismael Navas-Delgado, José F. Aldana-Montes: "Dynamic Multi-Objective Optimization With jMetal and Spark: a Case Study".[MOD 2016](http://dx.doi.org/10.1007/978-3-319-51469-7_9).
+* José A. Cordero, Antonio J. Nebro, Juan J. Durillo, José García-Nieto, Ismael Navas-Delgado, José F. Aldana-Montes: "Dynamic Multi-Objective Optimization With jMetal and Spark: a Case Study".
+MOD 2016[DOI:](http://dx.doi.org/10.1007/978-3-319-51469-7_9).
 * Cristóbal Barba-González, José García-Nieto, Antonio J. Nebro and José F. Aldana-Montes.
 Multi-Objective Big Data Optimization with jMetal and Spark.
-To be presented in [EMO 2017](http://www.emo2017.org/).
+To be presented in EMO 2017[DOI:](http://dx.doi.org/10.1007/978-3-319-54157-0_2).
 * Cristóbal Barba-González, Antonio J. Nebro, José A. Cordero, José García-Nieto, Juan J. Durillo, Ismael Navas-Delgado, José F. Aldana-Montes.
 "JMetalSP: a Framework for Dynamic Multi-Objective Big Data Optimization".
 Submitted to Applied Soft Computing.